Apokoronas - A Green Oasis in Crete The region in which Georgioupoli sits is one…

 As summer reaches its peak there’s no better day-out than a visit to Crete’s third largest city, and some would say its most alluring.
-Rethymno is a town full of wonders, with great restaurants, historic architecture, a two-kilometre golden sand city beach, and one of the most intact medieval ‘old towns’ in Greece.
-There are countless ways to find inspiration in this colourful ‘Cretan riviera’ town, here are just five.
+Rethymno is a town full of wonders, with great restaurants, historic architecture, a two-kilometer golden sand city beach, and one of the most intact medieval ‘old towns’ in Greece.
+There are countless ways to find inspiration in this colorful ‘Cretan riviera’ town, here are just five.

 Explore the Fortezza